Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 The Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
-This document describes the conventions for using the ML-KEM in X.509 Public Key Infrastructure.
-The conventions for the subject public keys and private keys are also described.
+This document specifies the conventions for using the ML-KEM in X.509 Public Key Infrastructure.
+The conventions for the subject public keys and private keys are also specified.

-Internet X.509 Public Key Infrastructure: Algorithm Identifiers for ML-DSA
+Internet X.509 Public Key Infrastructure - Algorithm Identifiers for the Module-Lattice-Based Digital Signature Algorithm (ML-DSA)

 Authors: Jake Massimo, Panos Kampanakis, Sean Turner, Bas Westerbaan